patternfly/patternfly-a11y/README.md

 then

-`patternfly-a11y [json-list-of-urls]`
+`yarn exec patternfly-a11y [json-list-of-urls]`

 OR

-`patternfly-a11y --prefix http://localhost:9000 --crawl /dashboard`
+`yarn exec patternfly-a11y --prefix http://localhost:9000 --crawl /dashboard`

 For more advanced usage, you can create a config file

-`patternfly-a11y --config a11y-config.js`
+`yarn exec patternfly-a11y --config a11y-config.js`

 Sample configuration file (a11y-config.js)